-As discussed last year, the computer apps and recording techniques courses provide the most pointed technology offerings in our curriculum.
+Computer Apps and Recording Techniques provide the most pointed technology offerings in our curriculum.
 Although our assessment targets have been met in this area, our equipment was outdated and there were content areas that needed revision.
 In fall 2019, due to a retirement, the recording techniques class was assigned to a different instructor with a different approach to the course.
 The course now provides a more in-depth exploration of both the equipment and its use in sound technology.
 In the fall of 2020, a new instructor will be teaching the computer applications course, bringing a different perspective to that course as well.
 We were able to provide updated equipment and software for FY2020, and continue to explore ways in which to assist our technological offerings in the future.